Orlando Arcia Preview, Player Props: Braves vs. Giants

-Orlando Arcia -- with an on-base percentage of .211 in his past 10 games, 125 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Logan Webb on the mound, on August 25 at 10:15 PM ET.
+Orlando Arcia, with a slugging percentage of .212 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the San Francisco Giants, with Ryan Walker on the mound, August 26 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mets.
+In his most recent game he had a hitless showing (0-for-3) against the Giants.

 Orlando Arcia Game Info & Props vs. the Giants